Master of Diagnostic Radiography

 Graduates of the Master of Diagnostic Radiography are qualified health professionals who utilise a range of modalities to provide images and data for the diagnosis and treatment of an injury or disease.
 Graduates have the skills and knowledge to produce medical images and critically analyse both these images and the data generated to determine whether they are diagnostically adequate and appropriate for radiological interpretation.

 Diagnostic Radiographers are at the cutting-edge of medicine, working with innovative imaging technologies to provide accurate diagnosis and treatment options for patients.
 The Diagnostic Radiographer is an integral part of the clinical team and can work in a wide range of areas.
-They can work closely with cardiologists in imaging heart disease, surgeons during a range of operations and emergency doctors in the emergency room.
+They can work closely with radiologist in the imaging department, cardiologists in imaging heart disease, surgeons during a range of operations and emergency doctors in the emergency room.
 Diagnostic Radiographers can also work in a wide range of research areas from forensics to innovative technology development.

 The award of the degree in the health sciences will enhance your profile as a genuine researcher and expert in your chosen field, afford opportunities as a published researcher, and may lead to an academic appointment, or to a research appointment with a government or industrial research and development organisation.